IDMNYU/IDMPEDALS/docs/index.md

-# NYU Integrated Digital Media
+# NYU Integrated Design & Media
 ## IDM PEDALS
 How to make effect pedals based on the Electrosmith Daisy!